Rules to Better Daily Office Operations (DailyOps) - 11 Rules

-- Ensure your staff sends their Daily Scrum to their product owners as per product owner specifications.
-Make sure to check that all staff have participated in or submitted their Daily Scrum activities so that product owners are kept up to date.
+- Ensure your staff sends their Daily Scrum to their Product Owners as per specifications.
+Make sure to check that all staff have participated in or submitted their Daily Scrum activities so that Product Owners are kept up-to-date.
 If staff is sending in Daily Scrum emails, consider sending them to a company Daily Scrum inbox where you can check quickly to see who has sent their Daily Scrum email.

 - If your staff is sending a Daily Scrum email, ensure you use a consistent format from day to day to prevent any confusion.

 The majority of client issues arise from miscommunication and miscommunication on invoices and accounts issues can make things very difficult very quickly.
 Therefore, you should always process invoicing on at least a weekly basis.

 During invoicing you should ensure:

 - All timesheets from the previous week have been submitted by staff

 - Review your clients in TimePro and determine whether you need to issue a new invoice, or draw down time against an open pre-paid invoice

 - Allocate the unallocated staff time for each client to the appropriate new invoice or existing open invoice

 - Generate a PDF version of the invoice or pre-paid balance report to be sent to the client, and triple check it for accuracy